EAGLE Urban Transition Centre

-The objective of the Eagle’s Nest is to assist 60 Indigenous youth annually toward personal and professional goals that will ultimately see them gain the confidence to return to school or obtain employment.
+The Eagle’s Nest aims to assist 60 Indigenous youth annually toward personal and professional goals that will ultimately see them gain the confidence to return to school or obtain employment.

-The Eagle’s Nest Program provides professional and personal skill development opportunities for Indigenous youth between the ages of 15-30, who are not enrolled in school or who are currently unemployed.
+The Eagle’s Nest Program provides professional and personal skill development opportunities for Indigenous youth aged 15-30 who are not enrolled in school or are currently unemployed.

-Program delivery is guided by the four quadrants of the medicine wheel (Spiritual, Emotional, Physical, & Mental) and is delivered in a holistic manner to empower Indigenous youth.
+Program delivery is guided by the four quadrants of the medicine wheel (Spiritual, Emotional, Physical, & Mental) and is delivered holistically to empower Indigenous youth.

-Program is Monday to Friday, 9:00am to 3:30p.m., over a 12 week period.
-Program has 3 intakes per year: Sept to Dec, Jan to April, May to August.
+The program is Monday to Friday, 9:00 am to 3:30 p.m., over a 12-week period.
+The program has three annual intakes: Sept to Dec, Jan to April, and May to August.